sparkfun/SparkFun_Qwiic_Directional_Pad/docs/hardware_overview.md

 </div>

 !!! note
-    You can only press one button at a time!
-For example, if the UP button is pressed down, it will only register the UP button being pressed down.
+    We recommend pressing only one button at a time!
+For example, if the UP button is pressed down, it will register the UP button being pressed down first due to the way the condition statements are written in the Arduino code.
 Once the UP button is released, the board will be able to read another button press.
+However, if the LEFT button is pressed and then the UP button is pressed, the Qwiic Directional Pad will register the UP button.